makerdao/community/governance/polls/Add GUNIV3DAIUSDC1 as a new Vault Type - September 6, 2021.md

 * [Auction Price Multiplier (`buf`)](https://community-development.makerdao.com/en/learn/governance/param-auction-price-multiplier): 1.05
 * [Liquidation Penalty (`chop`)](https://community-development.makerdao.com/en/learn/governance/param-liquidation-penalty): 13%

 *Liquidations are disabled for this collateral type.
-The risk for GUNIV3DAIUSDC1-A is primarly from USDC tail risks, and so it's impossible to generate appropiate risk parameters from previous data.*
+The risk for GUNIV3DAIUSDC1-A is primarily from USDC tail risks, and so it's impossible to generate appropriate risk parameters from previous data.*

 **Limits**